Where can I get flying lessons?

 Not right away.
 Your instructor must review your pre-flight planning and preparation for solo cross-country flight and determine that the flight can be made safely under known circumstances and conditions.
 The instructor must also endorse your logbook before cross- country flight stating you are considered competent to make the flight.
-[Note: The relevance of the following sentence is not clear.]
 Under certain conditions, an instructor may authorize repeated solo flights over a given route.

 As a student pilot, can I carry passengers with me before getting my recreational or private pilot’s certificate?

 Must I have an FCC radiotelephone operator’s permit to operate an aircraft radio transmitter?

 What is the difference between a recreational pilot’s certificate and a private pilot’s certificate?